There are three principles of zero trust: assume a breach; never trust, always

 verify; and allow only least-privileged access based on contextual factors.

-Booz Allen is leading zero trust implementation at scale for the U.S. government.
-Defense and intelligence organizations, federal agencies, and critical infrastructure businesses can implement zero trust cybersecurity with greater confidence and speed using our proven approach.
+Booz Allen is leading the U.S. government in implementing zero-trust cybersecurity at scale.
+Using our proven approach, defense and intelligence organizations, federal agencies, and critical infrastructure businesses can implement zero-trust cybersecurity with greater confidence and speed.

-From the E-Ring to the C-Suite, whether you support a U.S. government organization facing zero trust deadlines or a critical infrastructure company aiming to stay ahead of regulators’ rising risk-management expectations, we can guide your transformation to zero trust—a mindset where trust is earned, not given.
-Booz Allen’s DarkLabs ProtectSM delivers a proven and accelerated pathway to modern cybersecurity that increases costs and uncertainty for advanced nation-state threat actors.
+From the E-Ring to the C-Suite, whether you support a U.S. government organization facing zero-trust deadlines or a critical infrastructure company aiming to stay ahead of regulators’ rising risk-management expectations, we can guide your transformation to zero trust—a mindset where trust is earned, not given.
+Booz Allen DarkLabs ProtectSM delivers a proven and accelerated pathway to modern cybersecurity that increases costs and uncertainty for advanced nation-state threat actors.

 Understanding your organization’s position on the zero trust spectrum empowers you to set targets and implement solutions that drive down operational risk.
 Download the factsheet to learn more about our zero trust solutions and case studies.